-As of June 2007, the HST Archive contained over 830,000 individual observations.
-These observations, along with engineering and other supporting information, comprise over 31 Terabytes of data.
-About 130 new observations (and an average of 4 Gbytes of data) are archived every day.
-The heart of the Archive is the Data Archive and Distribution Service (DADS), hard disk arrays where the data is stored, a collection of magneto-optical disks for off-site back-up storage, databases that comprise the Archive catalog, and the hardware and software that support the ingest and distribution of HST data.
+As of October 2009, HST Data Archive contained over 903,000 individual observations.
+These observations, along with engineering and other supporting information, comprise over 42 Terabytes of data.
+About 180 new observations are archived every day.
+The heart of the archive is the Data Archive and the Distribution Service (DADS), hard disk arrays where the data are stored, a collection of Ultra Density Optical disks for off-site back-up storage, databases that comprise the archive catalog, and the hardware and software that support the ingest and distribution of HST data.

-7.2.1 StarView and Web Access to the HST Data Archive
+7.2.1 Web Access to the HST Data Archive